johnathan-convertino-afrl/axi_lite_read_channel_decoder/README.md

   date: 2024.03.19

-  details: Interface analog devices uP interface devices to APB3 bus
+  details: Decoded addresses applied to a axi lite channel.
+Allow data to pass if matched.

   license: MIT